-What is classed as being a guard dog?
+What is classed as a ‘guard dog’?

 Control of guard dogs

-The Guard Dogs Act 1975 prohibits a person from using or permitting the use of a guard dog at any premises unless there is a person capable of controlling the dog (“the handler”) present on the premises and the dog is under the control of the handler at all times except where it is secured so that it is not at liberty to go freely about the premises; or where another handler has control over the dog.
+The Guard Dogs Act 1975 prohibits the use of a guard dog on any premises unless there is a ‘handler’ capable of controlling the dog present on the premises and the dog is under the control of the handler at all times.
+The only exception is where the dog is secured so that it cannot go freely about the premises; or where another handler has control over the dog.